 Written by Laura Goldfarb

-Sonia will release her third studio album, Meet Them At The Door in August 2016.
+Sonia released her third studio album, Meet Them At The Door in August 2016.
 The 9-song album was recorded in Nashville, TN with producer Alex Wong (Delta Rae, Vienna Teng), and mastered by Brian Malouf (Colbie Caillat, Natasha Bedingfield).
 Sonia and Alex proved to be kindred spirits in the studio and the result is a genuinely heartfelt pop album with a classic vibe.

 Meet Them At The Door showcases Sonia’s piano skills and soulful voice (which both CeeLo Green and Christina Aguilera praised her for when she appeared on Season 1 of NBC’s The Voice).
 She gives us a glimpse of how she sees love, loss, and life in what’s become her signature way -- vulnerable and inspiring.
 “I wanted this album to sound extremely personal, up-close, the kind you listen to when you’re driving home at the end of the night,” she says, “because that’s how I was feeling when I wrote these songs.”